- 12 Blogs to Help You Navigate Winter Highs & Lows - November 29, 2023

 Is there an organization they cared about or a cause they resonated with?
 You can take some time this season to donate your time or money to it in your loved one’s memory.
 Knowing their name is associated with some good out in the world can be a powerfully joyful feeling.

 Want to get more advice on how to navigate your grief recovery during the holidays?
-You can contact our licensed Houston therapists at the Grief Recovery Center for more info today.
+You can contact our licensed therapists at the Grief Recovery Center in Houston, TX for more info today.